 Who is liable in asbestos compensation claims?

-In an asbestos claim, multiple parties may be subject to pay damages for failing to protect a plaintiff from exposure to asbestos.
+In an asbestos claim, multiple parties may need to pay damages for failing to protect a plaintiff from exposure to asbestos.
 A plaintiff must analyse their employment history with a lawyer to determine who is at fault.
-A claim may be brought against former employers, even if they have gone out of business, the manufacturer of the asbestos product and those in charge of the site where asbestos was present.
+A claim may be brought against former employers, even if they have gone out of business, as well as against the manufacturer of the asbestos product and those in charge of the site where asbestos was present.